 From what you are saying it sounds like the quality of how and why you apply the product is just as important as the product you choose to put on your skin?

-“You may be thinking this all sounds quite serious, possibly pessimistic and quite odd for a cosmeceutical website selling face creams, but we care deeply for all women and want to initiate a change in the industry and change in the attitudes women have about themselves and why they use these products.”
+“You may be thinking this all sounds quite serious, possibly pessimistic and quite odd for a cosmeceutical website selling face creams, but we care deeply for all women and want to initiate a change in how women use their cosmetics, the attitudes women have about themselves and what motivates them to use these products.”

 Making a routine into a ritual

-You often talk about a having a skin love ‘ritual’.
-What is the difference between a skin care routine and a skin love ritual?
+You often talk about a having a skin care ‘ritual’.
+What is the difference between a skin care routine and a skin care ritual?

-“Well obviously the love is the main difference!
-But also routines can tend to be something that becomes rehearsed and that we do on autopilot.
+“Well love is the main difference!
+Routines tend to be something that becomes rehearsed and that we do on autopilot.
 Slapping on some moisturizer after the shower to make sure you don’t have flaky skin is a skin care routine.
-Being super-delicate with yourself, sitting down to put on your moisturizer, taking a few moments to appreciate your face and its contours, checking in with how you feel and appreciating you – that would be a skin love ritual.
+Being super-delicate with yourself, sitting down to put on your moisturizer, taking a few moments to appreciate your face and its contours, checking in with how you feel and appreciating you – that would be a skin care ritual.
 There is something very honoring about a ritual.
 And all women deserve that level of honoring.”

 “Applying a cream to your face twice a day from this perspective is deeply healing and supporting rather than the other approach that is self-sabotaging and damaging.
 Even just being not present and in a rush is stress inducing.
 Making stop moments in your day to really nourish and nurture yourself like this can give you a check in point to continually build your self-appreciation.
 I have seen this with many women who have healed lack of self-worth issues; it comes from a deep appreciation and naturally this then translates to the inner beauty being let out for others to see and celebrate.
 This is how true beauty develops – it has to come from self-love first.”